cs3216/cs3216.github.io/assignments/facebook.md

 A good application, web or otherwise, needs to provide a good user experience.
-Some companies even perform user experience research to determine whether changes to an application’s UI affect users in a good way.
+Some companies even perform user experience research to determine whether changes to an application's UI affect users in a good way.
 We certainly do not expect that level of polish, but we do hope that you are always constantly bearing the user experience in mind when designing your application.

-User experience is usually judged based on how easy and, more importantly, how intuitive the user interface is from the users’ point of view.
+User experience is usually judged based on how easy and, more importantly, how intuitive the user interface is from the users' point of view.
 A good-looking UI helps too (though a pretty UI that is a pain to use is much worse than an okay-looking UI that has pleasant interaction.)
 This section reminds you to consider every interaction your users have with your application and make to them user-friendly.
-An interaction is the complete sequence of steps users need to perform through your application’s UI to accomplish a single coherent operation (e.g. posting photos in the Photos application or deleting timeline posts).
+An interaction is the complete sequence of steps users need to perform through your application's UI to accomplish a single coherent operation (e.g. posting photos in the Photos application or deleting timeline posts).